fortify-presales/PowerShellForFOD/USAGE.md

 ### Starting a Static Scan

 To start a Fortify on Demand static scan, a *Zip* file with the source and dependencies (as described in the [documentation](https://ams.fortify.com/Docs/en/index.htm) should have been created and a static scan configured.
 This configuration is carried out using `Static Scan Setup` when you select `Start Scan -> Static` from the Fortify on Demand portal.
-Once you "Save" this configuration you will see both a "Release ID" and "Build Server Integration (BSI) Token" field - that can be used to start a static scan using the API.
+Once you "Save" this configuration you will see both a "Release ID" and "Build Server Integration (BSI) Token" field.
+Either of these can be used to start a static scan using the API,
-Both the "Release Id" and "BSI Token" are supported, but the "Release Id" is the recommended method.
+however the BSI Token mechanism is being deprecated in 2020 and so using the "Release Id" is the recommended method.

 To start a scan using the "Build Server Integration (BSI) Token" use the following: